-Home prices in Seattle have risen steadily over the last couple of years, posting double-digit gains in 2021 alone.
+Home prices in Seattle have risen steadily over the last few years, despite dipping over the past few months.
 This put a lot of local homeowners in a good position to refinance.

 That, coupled with the fact that mortgage rates were relatively low, boosted the benefits of refinancing.

 But what about now?
-Rates are rising, so should you still consider refinancing?
-Here’s the million dollar question: Can you refinance your Seattle home in 2022, and still save money?
+Rates are much higher today than they were a couple of years ago, so should you still consider refinancing?
+Here’s the million-dollar question: Can you refinance your Seattle home in 2024, and still save money?
 Or has the “window” closed for now?

 That will depend on several factors, including the difference between your current rate and the rate you receive on the new loan.
 How long you stay in your home is also an important factor.

-According to Zillow, the median home price in Seattle rose to $958,027 in May 2022.
-That was a 16.4% increase over the same month a year earlier.
-Their economists also expect prices to continue rising throughout 2022.
+According to Zillow, the median home price in Seattle dipped to $824,264 by December 2023.
+That was a 1.8% decrease over the same month a year earlier.
+But economists also expect prices to continue rising throughout 2024.

 Related: Seattle home prices

-Steady home-price appreciation enabled a lot of Seattle homeowners to refinance their homes over the past year.
+Steady home-price appreciation enabled a lot of Seattle homeowners to refinance their homes, though refinance activity over the past year has been slow due to high rates.
 Generally speaking, higher equity makes it easier for homeowners to qualify for mortgage refinancing, while low mortgage rates make it more beneficial.

-Like home prices, mortgage rates have been increasing lately, and this has a more direct impact on refinancing.
-According to Freddie Mac’s weekly survey of the mortgage industry, the average rate for a 30-year fixed home loan increased to 5.1% last week.
+Mortgage rates have been very high lately, though their increase has slowed and they’re starting to come down.
+This has a more direct impact on refinancing.
+According to Freddie Mac’s weekly survey of the mortgage industry, the average rate for a 30-year fixed home loan is now 6.61%.

-If rates continue to increase throughout the rest of 2022, it will reduce the potential savings for some Seattle homeowners who plan to refinance.
+If rates continue to decrease throughout 2024, it will improve the potential savings for some Seattle homeowners who plan to refinance.
 Of course, nobody can predict the future of interest rates with complete accuracy.

 So the best thing to do, as a homeowner, is to look at where you are right now and decide if a Seattle refinance will work for you.
 We’ll talk about how to do that in the next section.